-- a) Uptown is a mixed use centre which balances a number of land uses including employment, residential and other uses.
-The policies of Uptown protect employment designations from conversion to non employment uses.
+- Uptown is a mixed use centre which balances a number of land uses a) including employment, residential and other uses.
+The policies of Uptown protect employment designations from conversion to non-employment uses.
 The policies of Uptown also support the development of areas where a wide range and mix of uses are permitted.
-In balance, Uptown is a diverse node with significant opportunities for development of employment uses on employment lands as well as the development of employment though mixed use development. - b) Over the long-term, the Uptown Urban Centre will contribute to accommodating employment and meeting the City's economic objectives. - c) This area has had Secondary Planning that considered the importance of accommodating employment over the long term in areas targeted for intensification.
+In balance, Uptown is a diverse node with significant opportunities for development of employment uses on employment lands as well as the development of employment though mixed use development. - b) Over the long-term, the Uptown Urban Centre will contribute to accommodating employment and meeting the City's economic objectives. - This area has been subject to area-specific planning that considered the c) importance of accommodating employment over the long term in areas targeted for intensification.